 Virtual reality specialists design and test simulated realities with user interfaces.
-Augmented reality specialists use wearable tech to layer simulated realities overtop of daily life.
+Augmented reality specialists use wearable tech to layer simulated realities over top of daily life.

-The University of California, San Diego and edX have a professional certificate program in VR app development.
-Over three courses, students will study computer graphics, the fundamentals of VR, and the creation of VR applications.
-Individual topics include motion prediction, 3D stereo, lens distortion, time warp, and other VR optimizations to create a fluidic experience for users.
+Individual topics within these courses include 3D tracking and input devices, VR app design, VR and game engines, and 3D user interaction, among others.
 Working with Unity 3D and OpenGL, graduates leave the program with working VR apps of their own.
-The program costs a total of $267, but each course may be taken individually, either for free or for a certificate.
+The program costs a total of $267.30, but each course may be taken individually, either for free or for a certificate.
 The latter option costs $99 per course.

 Students learn about designing VR applications with Unity 3D, transforming coordinate systems for 3D interactions, making a VR application successful, and creating their own VR app.